-The Academy has been registered with the Human Resources Development Fund, Ministry of Human Resources of Malaysia.
+The Academy has been registered with the Human Resources Development Corporation, Ministry of Human Resources of Malaysia.
 In this respect, almost all of its training programmes are fully subsidized by the said Fund.
 The Academy is also registered with the Ministry of Finance of Malaysia.
 The Academy has been awarded the 5 star status by the Human Resources Development Fund in 2016.

 New Norm After Covid 19

 COVID-19 pandemic has not ended yet.
 Until there is an effective vaccine or treatment, everyone remains at risk.
 We all need to work together to protect ourselves and others.

 Interview with Prof Dr Abdul Kabur Ibrahim of Malaysian Export Academy

 MATRADE’S MyExport Provides Export Opportunity During Covid-19

 Malaysian exporters have been hit hard by COVID-19 because they are not able to travel overseas either to participate in trade shows or conduct face-to-face meetings with potential customers.
 However, they still have access to trade enquiries from foreign importers via MATRADE’s MyExport, which is a subscription-based online market intelligence platform.
 Outcome of the survey conducted by MATRADE in February this year has shown that 53 per cent of the respondents have generated export sales through trade leads published in MyExport.
 Besides trade leads, MyExport provides subscribers with access to current trade information such as Market Alerts, Product Market Studies, Trade Statistics and International Tender Notices.